Madprofe55or/7-Wonders-Duel/README.md

 8. Theology token will now repeat turn if the player owns Theology Token and Builds Wonder.
 9. Fixed Bug where the player turn was not changing after building a progress Token.
 10. 2.
 Play Again?
 Crashed Program on click after civilian victory.-Now Fixed.
 Popping of state was not occuring correctly.
+11. Chamber of Commerce effect not happening.

 CURRENT BUG LIST:

 1. Could build Statue of Zeus w/o papyrus or enough coins for trade - See #5 below
 2. Buildling Great Library (allowing building PT from discard) at end of age doesn't trigger PT picking until AFTER the new age is started and a starting player chosen.
-3. Chamber of Commerce effect not happening
-4. General issue with being able to build cards that shouldn't be able to be built when there are multiple numbers of a resource needed and multiple trading flags active.
+3. General issue with being able to build cards that shouldn't be able to be built when there are multiple numbers of a resource needed and multiple trading flags active.
-5. When building a progress Token from the discarded Tokens it is overwriting the first token that was built if it exists.
+4. When building a progress Token from the discarded Tokens it is overwriting the first token that was built if it exists.
-6. Two of the same kind of progress Tokens was shown in the beginner game state.
+5. Two of the same kind of progress Tokens was shown in the beginner game state.
 Thought this was fixed need to look into.